Home » Bee Farm Blog » Beekeeping » Become a Beekeeper » How Many Beehives for New Beekeepers?

 That can be especially hard to take after all of your expense and effort.
 With another hive in place, you are not starting from scratch next season.

-Yet, it’s no time to go “hog wild”.
+Your first years are not a time to go “hog wild”.
 Your investment is better protected if you keep your hive numbers to a manageable number.
-Having too many hives to take care of is a recipe for disaster.

 Does having multiple colonies cause fighting in the apiary?